Joshkking/Python-Statistics/README.md

 Best wishes in your studies!

 **Note:** The ipynb file is fairly large relative to what Github typically expects, so if it doesn't load a preview, I've added an html version.
 I haven't checked how well the html pull is formatted though, so just bear that in mind.
-Just download that and open it in your browser.
+Just download that and open it in your browser (you may have to click "Save As" on the raw and then open it).
+As one last alternative option, you could view it using a notebook viewer [such as here](https://nbviewer.jupyter.org/github/Joshkking/Python-Statistics/blob/master/Python_Statistics_Examples.ipynb).